 - Lavender-use 30 drops lavender essential oil

 - Orange spice-use 20 drops orange essential oil, 8 drops cinnamon leaf essential oil, and 6 drops clove essential oil

 - Vanilla-use 20 drops vanilla essential oil

 Of course, feel free to use other combinations of your choosing.
+You can get my printable with over 30 essential oil blends by signing up below.
 For more information on using and diluting essential oils, check out AromaWeb.

 How is your Christmas gift list looking?
 Are you almost done shopping and making gifts or do you have a lot left to do?